ApfelsaftDevs/discord-token-invite-joiner/README.md

 # WORKING 2023 AFTER THE API CHANGES

-# discord token invite joiner
+# Discord token invite joiner
 Joins a specified server on all the tokens in tokens.txt

 # Usage